-Last year I posted some suggestions for hobby resolutions, including tips for dealing with time and space issues, and also talked about how to make more successful resolutions.
-(Spoiler alert: concentrate on your behaviour, not end results.)
+Last year I posted some suggestions for hobby resolutions, including tips for dealing with time and space issues.
+I also talked about how to make more successful resolutions.
+(Spoiler alert: focus on changes of your behaviour, not end results.)

 This year the hobby resolution that I’m suggesting to you is: FAIL MORE

 Stay with me a minute here!

 Many years ago I went skating at the roller rink and took a good tumble.
 A man paused by me for a moment and suggested that I should learn how to fall.
 At the time and for some years after that struck me as such a crazy thing to say.
 Falling is something you don’t plan, it’s literally an accident.
 What kind of crazy advice is learn to do it well!?
 35 years later, I think I’m finally starting to understand him, at least on a metaphorical level.

 I was never more than a barely competent skater, on the roller rink or the ice.
 I was too afraid of falling.
 I preferred to play it safe rather than push myself past my comfort level and risk injury.
 I have often been just as afraid, and just as held back, by fear of emotional injury.
 Fear of looking foolish hampered me in learning a second language.
 Fear definitely held back my progress in learning to paint miniatures.
 As I’ve been working on my journey to learn traditional art forms these past few years, I’m trying to have a different relationship with failure.
 Accepting that failure is part of the process has helped me not only in the growth of my skills, but also having my artistic endeavours contribute more positively to my emotional and mental health.